awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ## Promoting a Read Replica to Be a Standalone DB Instance<a name="USER_ReadRepl.Promote"></a>

-You can promote a MySQL, MariaDB, Oracle, or PostgreSQL Read Replica into a standalone DB instance\.
-When you promote a Read Replica, the DB instance is rebooted before it becomes available\.
+You can promote a MySQL, MariaDB, Oracle, PostgreSQL, or SQL Server read replica into a standalone DB instance\.
+When you promote a read replica, the DB instance is rebooted before it becomes available\.

-There are several reasons you might want to promote a Read Replica to a standalone DB instance:
+There are several reasons you might want to promote a read replica to a standalone DB instance:
 + **Performing DDL operations \(MySQL and MariaDB only\)** – DDL operations, such as creating or rebuilding indexes, can take time and impose a significant performance penalty on your DB instance\.
-You can perform these operations on a MySQL or MariaDB Read Replica once the Read Replica is in sync with its source DB instance\.
-Then you can promote the Read Replica and direct your applications to use the promoted instance\.
+You can perform these operations on a MySQL or MariaDB read replica once the read replica is in sync with its source DB instance\.
+Then you can promote the read replica and direct your applications to use the promoted instance\.
 + **Sharding** – Sharding embodies the "share\-nothing" architecture and essentially involves breaking a large database into several smaller databases\.
 One common way to split a database is splitting tables that are not joined in the same query onto different hosts\.
 Another method is duplicating a table across multiple hosts and then using a hashing algorithm to determine which host receives a given update\.
-You can create Read Replicas corresponding to each of your shards \(smaller databases\) and promote them when you decide to convert them into standalone shards\.
+You can create read replicas corresponding to each of your shards \(smaller databases\) and promote them when you decide to convert them into standalone shards\.
 You can then carve out the key space \(if you are splitting rows\) or distribution of tables for each of the shards depending on your requirements\.
-+ **Implementing failure recovery** – You can use Read Replica promotion as a data recovery scheme if the source DB instance fails\.
++ **Implementing failure recovery** – You can use read replica promotion as a data recovery scheme if the source DB instance fails\.
 This approach complements synchronous replication, automatic failure detection, and failover\.

-  If you are aware of the ramifications and limitations of asynchronous replication and you still want to use Read Replica promotion for data recovery, you can do so\.
-To do this, first create a Read Replica and then monitor the source DB instance for failures\.
+  If you are aware of the ramifications and limitations of asynchronous replication and you still want to use read replica promotion for data recovery, you can\.
+To do this, first create a read replica and then monitor the source DB instance for failures\.
 In the event of a failure, do the following:

-  1. Promote the Read Replica\.
+  1. Promote the read replica\.

   1. Direct database traffic to the promoted DB instance\.

-  1. Create a replacement Read Replica with the promoted DB instance as its source\.
+  1. Create a replacement read replica with the promoted DB instance as its source\.

-When you promote a Read Replica, the new DB instance that is created retains the backup retention period, the backup window, the option group, and the parameter group of the former Read Replica source\.
-The promotion process can take several minutes or longer to complete, depending on the size of the Read Replica\.
-Once you promote the Read Replica to a new DB instance, it's just like any other DB instance\.
-For example, you can create Read Replicas from the new DB instance and perform point\-in\-time restore operations\.
-Because the promoted DB instance is no longer a Read Replica, you can't use it as a replication target\.
-If a source DB instance has several Read Replicas, promoting one of the Read Replicas to a DB instance has no effect on the other replicas\.
+When you promote a read replica, the new DB instance that is created retains the backup retention period, the backup window, the option group, and the parameter group of the former read replica source\.
+The promotion process can take several minutes or longer to complete, depending on the size of the read replica\.
+After you promote the read replica to a new DB instance, it's just like any other DB instance\.
+For example, you can create read replicas from the new DB instance and perform point\-in\-time restore operations\.
+Because the promoted DB instance is no longer a read replica, you can't use it as a replication target\.
+If a source DB instance has several read replicas, promoting one of the read replicas to a DB instance has no effect on the other replicas\.

 Backup duration is a function of the number of changes to the database since the previous backup\.
-If you plan to promote a Read Replica to a standalone instance, we recommend that you enable backups and complete at least one backup prior to promotion\.
-In addition, a Read Replica cannot be promoted to a standalone instance when it is in the `backing-up` status\.
-If you have enabled backups on your Read Replica, configure the automated backup window so that daily backups do not interfere with Read Replica promotion\.
+If you plan to promote a read replica to a standalone instance, we recommend that you enable backups and complete at least one backup prior to promotion\.
+In addition, you can't promote a read replica to a standalone instance when it has the `backing-up` status\.
+If you have enabled backups on your read replica, configure the automated backup window so that daily backups don't interfere with read replica promotion\.

-The following steps show the general process for promoting a Read Replica to a DB instance:
+The following steps show the general process for promoting a read replica to a DB instance:

-1. Stop any transactions from being written to the Read Replica source DB instance, and then wait for all updates to be made to the Read Replica\.
-Database updates occur on the Read Replica after they have occurred on the source DB instance, and this replication lag can vary significantly\.
-Use the [Replica Lag](http://aws.amazon.com/rds/faqs/#105) metric to determine when all updates have been made to the Read Replica\.
+1. Stop any transactions from being written to the read replica source DB instance, and then wait for all updates to be made to the read replica\.
+Database updates occur on the read replica after they have occurred on the source DB instance, and this replication lag can vary significantly\.
+Use the [Replica Lag](http://aws.amazon.com/rds/faqs/#105) metric to determine when all updates have been made to the read replica\.

-1. For MySQL and MariaDB only: If you need to make changes to the MySQL or MariaDB Read Replica, you must set the `read_only` parameter to `0` in the DB parameter group for the Read Replica\.
-You can then perform all needed DDL operations, such as creating indexes, on the Read Replica\.
-Actions taken on the Read Replica don't affect the performance of the source DB instance\.
+1. For MySQL and MariaDB only: If you need to make changes to the MySQL or MariaDB read replica, you must set the `read_only` parameter to `0` in the DB parameter group for the read replica\.
+You can then perform all needed DDL operations, such as creating indexes, on the read replica\.
+Actions taken on the read replica don't affect the performance of the source DB instance\.

-1. Promote the Read Replica by using the **Promote Read Replica** option on the Amazon RDS console, the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html), or the [ `PromoteReadReplica`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplica.html) Amazon RDS API operation\.
+1. Promote the read replica by using the **Promote** option on the Amazon RDS console, the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html), or the [ `PromoteReadReplica`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplica.html) Amazon RDS API operation\.
 **Note**
 The promotion process takes a few minutes to complete\.
-When you promote a Read Replica, replication is stopped and the Read Replica is rebooted\.
-When the reboot is complete, the Read Replica is available as a new DB instance\.
+When you promote a read replica, replication is stopped and the read replica is rebooted\.
+When the reboot is complete, the read replica is available as a new DB instance\.

 1. \(Optional\) Modify the new DB instance to be a Multi\-AZ deployment\.
 For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md) and [High Availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.

 ### Console<a name="USER_ReadRepl.Promote.Console"></a>

-**To promote a Read Replica to a DB instance**
+**To promote a read replica to a DB instance**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the Amazon RDS console, choose **Databases**\.

    The **Databases** pane appears\.
-Each Read Replica shows **Replica** in the **Role** column\.
+Each read replica shows **Replica** in the **Role** column\.

-1. Choose the Read Replica that you want to promote\.
+1. Choose the read replica that you want to promote\.

 1. For **Actions**, choose **Promote read replica**\.

 1. On the **Promote Read Replica** page, enter the backup retention period and the backup window for the new promoted DB instance\.

 1. When the settings are as you want them, choose **Continue**\.

 1. On the acknowledgment page, choose **Promote Read Replica**\.

 ### AWS CLI<a name="USER_ReadRepl.Promote.CLI"></a>

-To promote a Read Replica to a DB instance, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html) command\.
+To promote a read replica to a DB instance, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html) command\.

 **Example**
 For Linux, macOS, or Unix: